© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ulverscroft Priory, moat and three fishponds is a scheduled monument protected by Historic England under reference 1008554.
 View the official record →

-Ulverscroft Priory is a Augustinian priory founded in the mid-twelfth century in Leicestershire, situated within the Forest of Charnwood.
+Ulverscroft Priory is a Augustinian priory founded in the twelfth century in the parish of Ulverscroft, Leicestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008554.

 Ulverscroft Priory, moat and three fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008554.